-- You will learn how to communicate in Spanish in a wide range of realistic situations. - You will study a variety of relevant topics; e.g. Lifestyle, Leisure and Work & Education. - You will develop your use of Spanish vocabulary and grammar. - You will learn more about the rich culture of the Spanish-speaking world. - You will provide yourself with a suitable foundation for further study or practical use of Spanish. - You will learn more about English through your study of Spanish.
+- You will learn how to communicate in Spanish in a wide range of realistic situations. - You will study a variety of relevant topics; e.g. People and Lifestyle, Popular Culture and Communication and the World around us. - You will develop your use of Spanish vocabulary and grammar. - You will learn more about the rich culture of the Spanish-speaking world. - You will provide yourself with a suitable foundation for further study or practical use of Spanish. - You will learn more about English through your study of Spanish.